WSLockhart/WSLockhart.github.io/index.md

 ### Research:

-My research focuses on *pulsars* - rapidly spinning neutron stars which emit electromagnetic radiation.
-Together with professors [Sam Gralla](http://w3.physics.arizona.edu/people/sam-gralla) and [Dimitrios Psaltis](http://xtreme.as.arizona.edu/~dpsaltis/), I am using computer simulations to model the thermal radiation emitted by these stars.
-In these radiation patterns are clues to the mysteries of the star's interior, and the nature of ultra-dense baryonic matter beyond the nuclear saturation density.

-By comparing our results with new observational data from NASA's [NICER](https://www.nasa.gov/nicer) mission, expected next year, we hope to improve the known constraints on the size, magnetic field, and other fundamental properties of these astounding objects.
+My research focuses on *pulsars* - rapidly spinning neutron stars that emit a characteristic pattern of electromagnetic radiation in radio and x-rays.
+Together with professors [Sam Gralla](http://w3.physics.arizona.edu/people/sam-gralla) and [Dimitrios Psaltis](http://xtreme.as.arizona.edu/~dpsaltis/), I am using computer simulations to model the radiation emitted by these stars.
+Hidden in these light curves are clues to the mysteries of the neutron star interior, and the nature of ultra-dense matter beyond the nuclear saturation density.
+By comparing our models with new observational data from NASA's [NICER](https://www.nasa.gov/nicer) mission, we hope to improve the known constraints on the size, magnetic field, and other fundamental properties of these astounding objects.

 I recently started a side project to compile the all-time great pedagogical physics problems.
 Problem suggestions are welcome!
 You can see a sample page [here](/docs/TimelessProblems_sample.pdf).